 Research Project: The resident is required to participate in practice-related research during the residency year at Ephraim McDowell Regional Medical Center.
 Ephraim utilizes a flipped research model.
 The residents will be given a project that has already been approved by IRB and is in the data collection or project implementation phase (referred to as project #1).
 They will complete this first project and report its results.
-The resident will be required to submit their research project #1 abstract for poster presentation at the ASHP MCM in December of the current residency year.
-The research project #1 will also be submitted for oral presentation at a Regional Resident Conference of this program's choice, GLPRC or SERC.
+The resident will be required to submit their research project #1 abstract for poster presentation at a national pharmacy conference, usually ASHP Midyear Clinical Meeting in December.
+The research project #1 will also be submitted for oral presentation at a podium conference of the program's choice, usually the Great Lakes Pharmacy Resident Conference in April.
 The resident's oral research presentation uses effective communication and presentation skills and tools (e.g., handouts, slides) to convey points successfully.
 They will then identify and develop a second research project and take it through IRB (referred to as project #2).
 This project is then handed off to the incoming residents.
 The resident conducts the research design, data collection and analysis independently or under the supervision of a research or clinical mentor.
 The resident, as principal investigator, may delegate research-related tasks to other pharmacists or pharmacy students and serve as supervisor for such work.
 For project #1, the resident is required to prepare a final research project report in an accepted manuscript style suitable for publication in the professional literature.
 The final research project report should include implications for changes to or improvement in pharmacy practice.

-Teaching Certificate Program: The University Of Kentucky College Of Pharmacy Teaching Certificate Program is offered in a joint collaborative effort with American Society for Health-System Pharmacists (ASHP).
+Student Precepting and Teaching Certificate Program: The learning experience encompasses the student precepting requiremets as well as the required teaching certification program.
+Residents will be responsible for UK LEEP students in the fall and spring.
+The residents will orient them to the site, develop a syllabus for the learning experience, develop a schedule for the student, and complete a formal endpoint evaluation of the student.
+The evaluation must be gone over in person and submitted in CORE ELMS.
+Additionally, the residents will have the opportunity to participate in a layered learning model with other student learners.
+The University Of Kentucky College Of Pharmacy Teaching Certificate Program is offered in a joint collaborative effort with American Society for Health-System Pharmacists (ASHP).
 The program is designed to prepare participants for future roles as clinician-educators by increasing their knowledge of contemporary health professions and pharmacy education issues and providing them a venue to gain teaching experience.
 The program is designed to introduce contemporary pharmacy/health professions education issues, teaching styles, and philosophies.
 Through engagement in online seminars, documentation of formal teaching experiences, and development of a teaching portfolio, participants can document their participation and experience while earning an ASHP professional certificate and 15 hours of continuing education (CE) credit.
-Residents will be responsible for UK LEEP students in the fall and spring.
-The residents will orient them to the site, develop a syllabus for the learning experience, develop a schedule for the student, and complete a formal endpoint evaluation of the student.
-The evaluation must be reviewed in person and submitted in CORE ELMS.
-Residents will develop and present CE presentation for multidisciplinary group.
+Residents will develop and present CE presentations for multidisciplinary groups.